whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 ![Diagram of pipeline](pipeline.svg)

-You have to implement the green bits... easy, right?
+You have to implement the green bits... good luck!

 If you are running this as part of a [WHG course](www.well.ox.ac.uk), we'll discuss your pipeline and look at the outputs at the wrap-up session later in the week.